ivRodriguezCA/IRCrypto/README.md

 }
 ```

-If you don't want to generate a random key, you can use a simple text password with the `encryptData:withPassword:completion:failure:` method (be aware of the fact that in this case you also need to save the `salt` for decryption):
+Same as with AEAD, if you don't want to generate a random key, you can use a simple text password with the `encryptData:withPassword:completion:failure:` method (be aware of the fact that in this case you also need to save the `salt` for decryption):
 ```Objc
 - (void)someEncryptionMethod {
 	IRCrypto *crypto = ...